 - Worldwide travel insurance is available at www.lonelyplanet.com/travel-insurance.
 You can buy, extend and claim online anytime – even if you’re already on the road.

 Checking insurance quotes…

-- With the proliferation of wi-fi, and most locals and travellers carrying tablets and/or smartphones, the old-fashioned internet cafe is a dying breed in Denmark.
+- With the proliferation of wi-fi, and most locals and travellers carrying smartphones and/or tablets, the old-fashioned internet cafe is a dying breed in Denmark.
 There may be a couple catering to gamers and laptop-less travellers in the major cities, but public libraries are your best bet in mid-sized and small towns for free use of computers with internet access.

 - Libraries also have free wi-fi (you will generally need a code), as do many cafes and bars, and trains and buses.
 Wi-fi is ubiquitous in hotels and hostels and is usually free.
 Some hostels and hotels will offer a computer for guests to use, free or for a small charge.

 - Authorities are strict about drink driving, and even a couple of drinks can put you over the legal limit of 0.05% blood-alcohol level.
 Drivers detected under the influence of alcohol are liable to receive stiff penalties and a possible prison sentence.